This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 So, if you need a little beauty treatment while visiting, then Harley Street is a street in London you’ll want to visit.

-This is one of the busiest streets in London, as it’s home to Piccadilly Circus, which is basically the Times Square of London.
+This is one of the busiest central London streets, as it’s home to Piccadilly Circus, which is basically the Times Square of London.

-The street gets a lot of foot traffic every day, with selfie queens, black taxis, and buses moving through the street continuously.
+The street gets a lot of foot traffic every day, with selfie queens, black taxis, and buses moving through the street continuously into Hyde Park Corner.

 The street is home to the Royal Academy of Arts, the Burlington Arcade, the Ritz Hotel and Piccadilly Circus.